zolstein/sync-map/README.md

 The compromise is to remove these functions from the regular `Map` type, then create a separate map type with a tighter bound on its value type that can support them.

+### ... not use the new `sync.Map` implementation from Go 1.24?

+In 1.24, Go updated the implementation of `sync.Map` to use a concurrent hash-trie.
+The underlying interal `HashTrieMap` even already supports generics, it's just not exported in a way that makes the generic version available.
+I would like to provide an exposed version of this.
+However, the `HashTrieMap` implementation uses `internal/abi` functionality, which isn't accessible or safe to re-implement outside the standard library, so I don't know that there's a good way to do this.
+Hopefully `sync/v2` with an officially-supported generic map is coming.